Tuesday, October 7, 2025

 The mystery of Polemic Run concerns how this reasonably rare word came to describe a creek.
 What would have made a creek argumentative?
 Not more than 50 miles southward, there is a Contrary Creek.
 Still, in that case, the name is somewhat more apparent: its lower section runs contrary to other nearby streams that feed into Keeney's Creek, a tributary of the New River near Winona.

 Little about the descent or direction of Polemic Run as it drops toward the Little Birch River seems contrary or contentious.
-The first reference found to the stream is from the U.S. Geologic Survey map of 1893 and a survey report published in 1917, which only mentioned the run as a tributary of the Little Birch River.
+The first reference to the stream was found in the U.S. Geological Survey map of 1893 and a survey report published in 1917, which only mentioned the run as a tributary of the Little Birch River.

 A 1910 map shows two nearly parallel routes ascending south of Little Birch River — one following the run and the other ascending a ridge to the west, mounting in switchbacks.